jnordell/sidecar-demo/README.md

 # Simple sidecar demo
 ===============================

-A simple demo showcasing a sidecar pattern to consume logfiles.
+A simple demo showcasing a sidecar pattern to consume log files.

 *DISCLAIMER: This is just a proof of concept and not meant to be used as is in production*

 -------
 ## Overview

 In OpenShift there exists an option of deploying a [logging aggeration](https://docs.openshift.com/container-platform/latest/install_config/aggregate_logging.html) solution that utilizes the EFK stack.
-The stack can aggreagte both host logs and applications logs.
+The stack can aggregate both host logs and applications logs.
 Making them accessible for developers and cluster administrators on a cluster level.

 This is the recommended way to aggregate logs in OpenShift but sometimes there is a need for option that is not included in the default logging flow at all.